skyplane-project/skyplane/README.md

 Skyplane will automatically attempt to terminate VMs that it starts, but to double check and forcefuly terminate all VMs, run `skyplane deprovision`.

 # How Skyplane works
 Skyplane is based on research at UC Berkeley into accelerated networks between cloud providers.
-Our NSDI 2023 paper is upcoming, but a [technical talk](https://skyplane.org/en/latest/architecture.html) is available.
+[NSDI 2023 paper](https://arxiv.org/abs/2210.07259), [technical talk](https://skyplane.org/en/latest/architecture.html).

 <img src="docs/_static/skyplane-data-plane.png" width="384" />